 The Information Technology Services (ITS) department offers networking, wireless and computer technology resources for the entire Fairfield University community.

 Our goal is to maximize the use of technological innovations not in only the learning environment but in all of our business processes as well.
 ITS is responsible for managing the Banner platform, which securely houses all information on each individual student academic record as well as my.Fairfield, a web-based portal from which most university online resources can be accessed, and Workday, which securely houses financial and human resources data.
 The portal provides single sign-on capability so each student will need to log in only once from my.Fairfield to access course registration, review filing requirements, accept financial aid awards, participate in the housing processes, view/print academic schedules and grades, complete surveys, access student Gmail accounts, and access OrgSync and other student-related functions.

 For more information on Information Technology Services, please visit our website.

 Faculty/Staff and Student Networks

 ITS is responsible for the maintenance and upgrades of both the student and faculty/staff networks on campus.

 The ITS4U Help Desk provides free technology support for issues like wireless connectivity, warranty-covered hardware replacements (HP and Apple), malware prevention/cleanup, and limited software/hardware support for student-owned computers.

 All students use their NetID to access my.Fairfield, a secure web portal used to view course schedules, access library services remotely, register for classes and parking permits, view and pay tuition bills, print unofficial transcripts, and much more.

 A Fairfield University NetID is your username/password combination that provides access to a variety of online resources and services, including my.Fairfield and your student Gmail account.
-Your NetID is obtained by going through the claim process found here.
+Your NetID is obtained through the claim process found here.
 You will need to claim your NetID in order to access all Fairfield online resources.